leamare/D2-LRG-lrg2/README.md

 * `-s` - Softly require STRATZ (works just like -S, but after failure just continues without STRATZ response)
 * `-Z` - Use full match data request from Stratz (called when can't get data using shortcuts)
 * `-w123` - Specify number of seconds to wait before requesting scheduled matches again (default: 60)

+Fetcher has two modes: "listen" mode and the regular one.
+Fetcher is using matchlist from `matchlists` follder by default, listen mode changes it to STDIN.
+It's not async because of time limitation on OpenDota side (basically you can't be too fast with your requests anyway, so there's no need to be asynchronous).

+Matchlist is basically a line delimited text file, each line is a new match string.
+It's using following rules:
+* Lines starting with `#` symbol or empty lines are skipped
+* If a line consists of a number, it's used as a match ID
+* If a line is a matchrule string, it's being parsed by `processRules()`

+Listen mode accepts lines in the same format.

+Fetcher matchrule string is a string matching following format: `{matchid}::{rule_type}:{search}:{value}::...rules`, where {search} is replaced by {value} following specific {rule_type} rules.
+Any matchrule string may have an unlmited number of rules.

+Rules types:

+* `player` - replaces one player steam ID with another (`player:1234:2345`)
+* `pslot` - replaces player steam ID of a player in a given slot (`player:0:1234`)
+* `team` - replaces one team ID with another (`team:1:2`)
+* `side` - replaces team ID of a team based on it's side, given sides are either `radiant_team` or `dire_team` (`side:dire_team:1234`)

 ### rg_analyzer